 - All motor vehicles (automobiles, motorcycles and motorized scooters) must be registered with the Campus Safety Office immediately upon bringing the vehicle to campus.
 If you have completed your vehicle registration online, you are considered to have obtained your permit.
 However, your vehicle registration is NOT complete until the sticker is completely affixed to the motor vehicle, or the temporary permit is properly displayed in the vehicle.
 Failure to affix and display your permit properly after registering online is grounds for issuance of a traffic violation.
 The permit must be affixed with sticker’s own adhesive backing.

-- Registration fees for the 2014-2015 academic year are $150.00 for automobiles and $40.00 for motorcycles and motorized scooters.
-Registration fees will be prorated beginning in January 2015 and during second semester.
+- Registration fees for the 2017-2018 academic year are $175.00 for automobiles and $40.00 for motorcycles and motorized scooters.
+Registration fees will be prorated if the student is not attending the Fall Semester and the vehicle registration is made after January 1 for Interim or the Spring Semester.
 The registration fee is not refundable, but special arrangements for a reduced fee for students only registered through first semester or through Interim can be made at the Campus Safety Office.

 - Persons using more than one vehicle on campus must purchase a permit for each additional vehicle.
 The cost for a permit for a second vehicle is $5.00 provided only one of the vehicles is parked on campus at any time, otherwise the full permit fee will apply.
 If a motorcycle and automobile are both registered, the motorcycle would be considered the second vehicle.
 Proof of ownership will be required for students registering multiple vehicles.
 Students may not transfer parking permits to other vehicles or to other students.
 Students who knowingly acquire, use, or display a parking permit with false information will be considered to be engaged in fraudulent behavior and will be fined a minimum of $50.00.
 We reserve the right to refer violators to the campus discipline process for additional action.